glen-w/academic-kickstart/content/home/talks.md

 +++
-# A Recent and Upcoming Talks section created with the Pages widget.
+# A Featured Publications section created with the Featured Content widget.
-# This section displays recent talks from `content/talk/`.
+# This section displays publications from `content/publication/` which have
+# `featured = true` in their front matter.

 widget = "featured"  # See https://sourcethemes.com/academic/docs/page-builder/
 headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 95  # Order that this section will appear.

-title = "Talks"
+title = "Talk"
 subtitle = ""

 [content]